 On August 21, 2013 I directed a reading sessions of new big band arrangements and compositions for Long and McQuade Music here in Vancouver.
-This big event has held over several days and included sessions for new music for wind ensemble, jazz band and choir along with several workshops.
-The main point of these sessions is to expose and promote new ensemble music aimed at music educators.
+This big event has held over several days and included reading sessions for new music for wind ensemble, jazz band and choir along with several related workshops.
+The main point of these reading sessions is to expose and promote ensemble music aimed at music educators.

-The band in front of me that day was made up of teachers, students, big band enthusiasts and a couple of hired guns and their task was to sight read all the music in front of them, some of it quite challenging.
+The band in front of me that day was made up of teachers, students, big band enthusiasts, a couple of hired guns and their task was to sight read all the music in front of them, some of it quite challenging.
 I didn’t choose the music myself, that was up to the Long and McQuade folks, particularly Greg Passmore.
 We read through a huge range of styles, tempos and levels of difficulty.
 While new music reading sessions have been going on for many years, this particular year marked an important event - this reading session was combined with the annual Northwest Musical Services reading session.
 Northwest Music, founded by the late Bill Stonier in the very early 1970s, had just been sold to Long and McQuade Musical Instruments, marking a major change on the music retail and music education scenes.
 Not long after Bill established his business, he started the yearly Northwest Music new music reading sessions, always in late August, to promote new publications for concert band, jazz band band and choir.
 These sessions were a big hit with educators.
 Besides the exposure to newer music, Bill also added a big social element - there was the hang at the store, the hang at the venue, a harbour cruise and a barbecue at Bill’s home.
 On top of the socializing between the educators Bill also made sure to bring in the composers and arrangers of the new music and they were always a big part of the hang.
-I worked for Bill at these events for 2 summers in the mid-1970s right after I graduated from UBC and I remember the reading sessions vividly and through those experiences I was able to meet some wonderful writers and educatotrs.
+I worked for Bill at these events for 2 summers in the mid-1970s right after I graduated from UBC and I remember the reading sessions vividly and through those experiences I was able to meet some wonderful writers and educators.
 They were great fun for everyone.
-Bill was, and still is I think, a major figure in the music retail business.
-Many of his then new ideas have been successfully incorporated into other music stores.
+Bill was, and still is I think, a major and important figure in the music retail business.
+You could say he helped revolutionize the music retail business.
+Many of his ideas have been successfully incorporated into other music stores.

 Anyway, many of the teachers who attended the reading session, and some that did not attend, have asked for my thoughts on the music we read through on that Wednesday morning.
 So, I thought I might post my notes here.
 I don’t know how helpful they will be, as they are very informal.
 I didn’t mean for anyone else to read them, they were notes I made for myself in preparation for the reading session.
 There are some excellent charts in this collection so I’m sure everyone should be able to find a few things that will fit their program.
 Besides my short notes, I should note that most publishers have mp3s of their publications that can be streamed or downloaded for study.
 A few allow you to look at the full score.